dexiouz/100DaysOfCode/README.md

  Hint: You can use a loop not only to read from an array, like y[i], but also to set values in an array, like y[i] = ...
 You can also use the specific array methods.

  NOW LETS WALK THROUGH THE SOLUTION.
-1.Question:  create an array with some years
+1. Question:  create an array with some years
   ```js
   const years =  [ 1998, 2005, 1994 ];
   ```
-2.Question: create an empty array
+2. Question: create an empty array
   ```js
    const emptyArray = [];
   ```
-3.Question: use a loop to fill the empty array with the ages of the persons lets use a "for...of" loop since it will give access to the elements.
+3. Question: use a loop to fill the empty array with the ages of the persons lets use a "for...of" loop since it will give access to the elements.
  ```js
   for( let year of years ){